Posts Building Reliable RAG Systems in .NET

 They ask: “How do I add documents to my LLM?” instead of: “How do I build a retrieval pipeline that:

-- Serves queries in 50–200 ms?
+• Serves queries in 50–200 ms?

-- Maintains >70% precision (fewer false positives)?
+• Maintains >70% precision (fewer false positives)?

-- Costs <0.01 USD per query (or 0 with local models)?
+• Costs <0.01 USD per query (or 0 with local models)?

-- Handles 50 different document types correctly?
+• Handles 50 different document types correctly?

-- Catches hallucinations before they reach users?
+• Catches hallucinations before they reach users?

-- Runs entirely on-premise if needed?”
+• Runs entirely on-premise if needed?”

-Lets find answers those questions.
+Lets find answer to those questions.

 RAG is treated as infrastructure: with measurable SLAs, domain-specific chunking strategies, evaluation frameworks, and code we can run today.
 Five architecture patterns help we pick the right one upfront—not after months of painful refactoring.
 The code is extensible: it runs with local models (zero cost, complete privacy) or remote LLMs (maximum accuracy, managed infrastructure) via configuration, not rewrites.
 A complete, evaluated end-to-end example ties it together.